nathanwilk7/zcloud/README.md

 - Testing: in progress

 ### Roadmap
-- Replace exec calls with something cheaper, probably go's SDK
+- Replace exec calls with something cheaper, probably go SDK's or REST
-- Figure out the best way to config providers and how providers should take care of auth
+- Add support for OpenStack
+- Add support for Azure
+- ZCloud SDK's for Go, Python, Java, C#, etc.
 - Compute in addition to blob storage
-- ZCloud SDK's for Go, Python, Java, C#, etc.
-- Support for Azure
-- Support for OpenStack
 - Define uniform interface for all cloud services
 - Solve production and distribution of wealth